Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Orbit-finite sets

 Our notation is based on~\cite{bojanczyk_slightly2018}.
 Fix a countably infinite relational structure $\atoms$, in the sense of model theory, i.e.~an underlying set equipped with some relations.
 Elements of this fixed structure will be called \emph{atoms}.
 In this paper we mostly focus on two such structures: \begin{itemize} \item the {\em equality atoms} $\atoms=(\Nat,=)$, and \item the {\em ordered atoms} $\atoms=(\Rat,<)$. \end{itemize} The main results of this paper, notably the finite length property in Section~\ref{sec:length}, are proved for these atoms only, and we leave other atoms as future work.

 An \emph{atom automorphism} is any bijection of the underlying set of atoms which is consistent with all relations in $\atoms$.
 For the equality atoms this is any permutation of $\Nat$; for the ordered atoms, any order-preserving bijection on $\Rat$.
 In both settings, the set of all atoms is orbit-finite, which means that it has finitely many elements up to atom automorphisms.
-More complicated sets constructed with atoms are also orbit-finite, such as:
+Other orbit-finite sets constructed with atoms include:

 To formally define ``sets constructed with atoms'' and the orbit-finite restriction, we use the cumulative hierarchy from set theory.
-The \emph{cumulative hierarchy (over atoms $\atoms$)} is indexed by ordinal numbers, and defined as follows: on level 0 we find the atoms, and on level indexed by an ordinal $\alpha>0$ we find the atoms and every set which has all elements taken from levels $< \alpha$.
+(See~\cite[Sec.~3.1]{bojanczyk_slightly2018} or~\cite[Sec.~2.6]{pitts} for a more detailed presentation.)
+The \emph{cumulative hierarchy (over atoms $\atoms$)} is indexed by ordinal numbers, and defined as follows: on level 0 we find the atoms, and on the level indexed by an ordinal $\alpha>0$ we find the atoms and all sets whose elements are from levels $< \alpha$.
 For example, on level 1 we find every subset of the atoms.
 Automorphisms $\pi : \atoms \to \atoms$ of the atoms act on sets in the cumulative hierarchy in the expected way.

 In the cumulative hierarchy one can encode data structures such as tuples, words, relations, functions etc., using standard set-theoretic machinery.
 Automorphisms $\pi$ then act on tuples as expected: $\pi((x_1, \ldots, x_n)) = (\pi(x_1), \ldots, \pi(x_n))$.